slub/ddev-dfgviewer/README.md

 Navigate to folder `./typo3/12/` and run [DDEV commands](#ddev-commands).

-Frontend is provided under url https://dfg-viewer-typo3-12.ddev.site and backend under https://dfg-viewer-typo3-12.ddev.site/typo3/ with user `admin` and `dvAdmin.1`.
+Frontend is provided under url https://dfg-viewer-typo3-12.ddev.site and backend under https://dfg-viewer-typo3-12.ddev.site/typo3/ with user `admin` and password `dvAdmin.1`.

 #### 11

 Navigate to folder `./typo3/11/` and run [DDEV commands](#ddev-commands).

-Frontend is provided under url https://dfg-viewer-typo3-12.ddev.site and backend under https://dfg-viewer-typo3-12.ddev.site/typo3/ with user `admin` and `dvAdmin.1`.
+Frontend is provided under url https://dfg-viewer-typo3-12.ddev.site and backend under https://dfg-viewer-typo3-12.ddev.site/typo3/ with user `admin` and password `dvAdmin.1`.

 *Due to the stricter password requirements as of TYPO3 12, the general password has changed.
 The username and password can be customized under `.ddev/config.yaml`*